Berichte 2020

 Police send hungry people home

-Current notes from Namibia 16 May 2020
+Current Notes from Namibia 16 May 2020

 Now last week we received a letter and a call from them saying that there is great hunger in their community due to the special conditions of the Corona measures.
 35 households in particular urgently need support.
 His request: Can't we help just once?
 He wrote us a letter with suggestions as to what could be included in an aid package: corn flour, sugar, flour for baking, oil, rice, tea and coffee.
 This should cost €15 per package.
 In the committee of our association we quickly agreed that we should help - also because of YOUR Corona donations.
 In consultation with the local grocery store, we supplemented these packages with non-perishable and dried vegetables, some fruit and soap and washing powder, so that a package now cost €25.
 We ordered not just 35 packages, but 36, so that the pastor couple, who have also lost income at the moment, could also keep a package for themselves.